AsafMesi/3D-Tic-Tac-Toe-game/README.md

 3. tester.py
 4. problem_generator.py

-*In the next sections I will explain the purpose of each file and how to use it.*
+*In the next sections I will explain the purpose of each file and what files are required for it.*

 ### 1. game.py
 This file is the implementation of the 3D-Tic-Tac-Toe-game. \